rayonlabs/chutes-miner/README.md

 [The list of supported GPUs can be found here](https://github.com/rayonlabs/chutes-api/blob/main/api/gpu.py)

-Head over to the [ansible](ansible/README.md) documentation for steps on setting up your bare metal instances.
+Head over to the [ansible](ansible/karmada/README.md) documentation for steps on setting up your infrastructure.
 Be sure to update inventory.yml

 ### 2. Configure prerequisites